 ✔️ CONSIDER publishing symbol files (

+For the best debugging experience your library should publish symbol files as well as use Source Link.
 For more information about symbol files and symbol packages, see Symbol packages.